Minimising the impact of scale-dependent galaxy bias on the joint cosmological analysis of large scale structures: Additional figures

 The three two-point statistics introduced in \sect\ref{sec:Methods} have different $\ell$-scale dependences.
 The $\ell$ dependence of $C(\ell)$ is trivial but the other two families have a more complex weighting per $\ell$-mode.

 \fig\ref{fig:integrands} shows the integrands of the real space correlation functions (upper panels) and the $\Psi$-statistics (lower panels), where we compare them for the constant bias (black dashed), the SH18 (magenta dot-dashed) and D18 (blue solid) bias models.
 All integrands are normalised by the absolute maximum value of their constant bias case.
 The integrands of the correlation functions are shown for $\theta=10'$, while the $\Psi$-statistics are defined over the angular range of $[0.5',300']$ and shown for $n=1$.
-Comparing the panels we see that the $\ell$-range used to estimated $\Psi_n$ is more concentrated than that of the real space correlation functions and as a result we expect them to be less sensitive to non-linear galaxy bias when defined over the same angular range.
+Comparing the panels we see that the $\ell$-range used to estimate $\Psi_n$ is more concentrated than that of the real space correlation functions and as a result we expect them to be less sensitive to non-linear galaxy bias when defined over the same angular range.
 We also see that the SH18 model shows a more prominent difference to constant bias compared to the D18 model.
+An extended version of this figure can be found in \fig\ref{fig:integrands_app}, where we show that our conclusions still hold in the case of larger theta scales or $n$-modes, since the Bessel functions have a wider range of support compared to the $\Psi$-statistics weight functions.

 In \figs\ref{fig:Fourier_space_sensitivity}, \ref{fig:Real_space_sensitivity} and \ref{fig:psi_compare} we show the theoretical predictions for the angular power spectra, real-space correlation functions and $\Psi$-statistics, respectively.
 The upper panels show the signal for constant bias (crosses with errorbars), SH18 model (magenta dot-dashed) and D18 (blue solid).
 The errorbars are calculated from theory using the values discussed in \sect\ref{sec:surveys} and assuming a constant galaxy bias model.
 The lower panels show the absolute difference in signal-to-noise between the signals from the scale dependent models and the linear bias model.
 The left hand panels show results for galaxy clustering while the right hand ones belong to GGL.